bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 all, as the demand for two distinct endomorphisms significantly restricts the curves that can be used.

+This recently changed after careful examination of known families of curves with two endomorphisms.
 As described in {{Curve4Q}}, Curve4Q is the only known elliptic curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 and has a prime order subgroup of order approximately 2^246.
-No known elliptic curve with such a decomposition has a larger prime order subgroup.
+No known elliptic curve with such a decomposition has a larger prime order subgroup over this field.
 This "uniqueness" allays concerns about selecting curves vulnerable to undisclosed attacks.
-These speed benefits do not depend on vectorization, making them attractive even on constrained devices.

 # Mathematical Prerequisites